acidburn0zzz/jetpack-sdk/doc/dev-guide-source/addon-development/xul-addons.md

 When the user selects the menu item the add-on displays an alert message.
-We'll change it to use the SDK's [notifications](packages/addon-kit/docs/notifications.html) module instead.
+We'll change it to use the SDK's [`notifications`](packages/addon-kit/docs/notifications.html) module instead.

 ### Initializing the Add-on ###

-So to begin with we'll create a new directory, change into it, and run:
+So to begin with we'll create a new directory, change into it, and run `cfx init`:

 <pre>
 mkdir helloworld